-Are you standing before a flat air mattress with a hand pump, wondering how on earth you’re going to get this aired up without getting exhausted?
+Are you standing before a flat air mattress with a hand pump, wondering how you will get this aired without getting exhausted?

-Don’t fret because we will give you a few tips on how to inflate an air mattress with a hand pump!
+Don’t fret; we will give you a few tips on inflating an air mattress with a hand pump!

 Are There Different Types Of Air Pumps?

 Today, many air mattresses come with an air pump built right in.
 All you have to do is plug it in, and away you go.
-However, most air mattresses on the market for short-term use don’t include an air pump.
+However, most air mattresses for short-term use don’t include an air pump.

 When camping, hand pumps offer a way to air up an air mattress without relying on electricity.
-Battery operated air pumps cannot handle airing up more than a single twin size air mattress at the most, so they may not be ideal.
+Battery-operated air pumps cannot handle airing up more than a single twin-size air mattress, so they may not be ideal.

 There are different sizes and types of hand pumps.

 - This pump looks like a traditional bicycle pump with a “T” handle and cylinder with feet.

 - These come in small, medium, and large sizes.
 The larger they are, the more air they will pump.

 - These are cylindrical with a blunt handle requiring you to cup your hand around and grip it.
 They require more exertion while delivering less air than a double-action hand pump.